elixir-circuits/circuits_i2c/README.md

 ```

 `Circuits.I2C` doesn't load device drivers, so you'll need to load any necessary
-ones beforehand.
+ones beforehand (If you are using nerves this is enabled for you already).
 On the Raspberry Pi, the [Adafruit Raspberry Pi I2C
 instructions](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c)
 may be helpful.